HCL-TECH-SOFTWARE/digital-experience/docs/search-rest-api/search.md

  The following operators are supported:

-AND or &&
+-   **AND or &&**

-:   Searches for items that contain both words.
+Searches for items that contain both words.
 For example: query=red%20AND%20test returns items that contain both the word red and test.
 AND is the default operator.

-NOT or !
+-   **NOT or !**

-:   Excludes the word that follows the operator from the search.
+Excludes the word that follows the operator from the search.
 For example: query=test%20NOT%20red returns items that contain the word test, but not the word red.

-OR
+-   **OR**

-:   Searches for items that contain either of the words.
+Searches for items that contain either of the words.
 For example: query=test%20OR%20red.

 To search for a phrase, enclose the phrase in quotation marks \(" "\).

-+
+-   **+**

-:   The plus sign indicates that the word must be present in the result.
+The plus sign indicates that the word must be present in the result.
 For example: query=+test%20red returns only items that contain the word test and many that also contain red, but none that contain only the word red.

-?
+-   **?**

-:   Use a question mark to match individual characters.
+Use a question mark to match individual characters.
 For example: query=te%3Ft returns items that contain the words test, text, tent, and others that begin with te.

--:
+-   **-:**

-:   The dash prohibits the return of a word.
+The dash prohibits the return of a word.
 This operator is similar to NOT.
 For example: query=test%20-red returns items that contain the word test, but not the wordred.

  **Note:** Wildcard searches are permitted, but wildcard only searches \(\*\) are not.